 This one goes back to Ice again, and is on the Olivet Discourse.
 The first part of the chapter is but a dispensational reading of the Discourse with no direct reference to preterism.
 We have our own take on that here.
 The second part actually engages some preterist claims, including some that Ice missed in our prior response.
 Let's look at these that I disagree with (I do not endorse all the points by Gentry and DeMar that Ice addresses) and those that do not involve blatantly begged questions.

-At any rate Ice is forced to admit that a 70 fulfillment would restrict this word to Rome's empire, and thus he is compelled to admit that his presupposition drives his interpretation, and it is he -- not preterists -- who must decontextualize the word so that it means something that it never would to those who heard Jesus speak or read any of the Gospels.
-He is allowed to suppose a future oikoumene, but it is his burden to show why it is better (especially under the ancient present-orientation) in context than the one all of Jesus' hearers' knew.
+At any rate, Ice is forced to admit that an AD 70 fulfillment would restrict this word to Rome's empire, and thus he is compelled to admit that his presupposition drives his interpretation, and it is he -- not preterists -- who must decontextualize the word so that it means something that it never would to those who heard Jesus speak or read any of the Gospels.
+He is allowed to suppose a future oikoumene, but it is his burden to show why it is better (especially under the ancient present-orientation) in context than the one all of Jesus' hearers' knew and understood.
 (Indeed, given as Ice acknowledges the Roman arrogance of defining the oikoumene via civility, would they not see today's oikoumene restricted to those areas affected by Greco-Roman culture -- to wit, today's Western nations?
 No Revelation effects on Africa, the Near East, Asia?)

-My view does not require the interpretation of Col. 1:6, 23 and Romans 16:26 that DeMar offers and Ice addresses (though I do accept it as viable), so we close this part with a minor point, in which Ice supposes that by preterist logic, Matthew 28:19, to evangelize all the nations, requires a 70 fulfillment.
-But this is in error, for the geographic delimiter in that passage is "to the ends of the earth" -- not the oikoumene.
+My view does not require the interpretation of Col. 1:6, 23 and Romans 16:26 that DeMar offers and Ice addresses (though I do accept it as viable), so we close this part with a minor point, in which Ice supposes that by preterist logic, Matthew 28:19 "to evangelize all the nations," requires an AD 70 fulfillment.
+But this is in error, for the geographic delimiter in that passage is "to the ends of the earth," and not the oikoumene.
 I do not require that "end of the age" in Matt.
-28:20 be the end of the age of the law, but rather the messianic age (which we are now in, and which started at Jesus' resurrection in my view).
+28:20 be the end of the age of the law, but rather the end of the messianic age (which we are now in, and which, in my view, started at Jesus' Resurrection).

-- On the "abomination of desolation," aside from begging the dispensational question and making the same incorrect assumption about Israel being the ones saved in Matt.
-24:30, Ice merely ignores and/or gives inadeqaute account of preterist interpretations.
+- On the "abomination of desolation," aside from begging the dispensational question and making the same incorrect assumption about Israel being about the ones saved in Matt.
+24:30, Ice merely ignores and/or gives inadequate accounts of preterist interpretations.
 One particular note of miscalculation is one in which Ice objects that by the time Roman standards were in the Temple, "it would be too late for the followers of the Lord Jesus to escape" because Rome had already taken Jerusalem.

-- Ice clearly shows his lack of awareness of the techinical meaning of parousia as he says, of DeMar's argument that Christ acts providentally through Roman armies, "The logic of such an approach would demand that Christ comes many times every day through the vehicle of his providence."
+- Ice clearly shows his lack of awareness of the technical meaning of parousia as he says, of DeMar's argument that Christ acts providentially through Roman armies, "The logic of such an approach would demand that Christ comes many times every day through the vehicle of his providence."
 That is a blatant misunderstanding -- we do not have events comparable to a parousia (the advent of a king) every single day!
-Ice is again vetting preterism with dispensational terms and understanding ("comes").
+Ice is again vetting preterism with dispensational terms and understandings (i.e., "comes").